michalwidera/getrestpubmq/README.md

 # getrestpubmq
-Small example of get rest and publish mmqt in loop
+Small example of get rest and publish mmqt in loop.
+This was the past task for technical scan.

 __TASK__